-- I am thinking of making a complaint to the Financial Services Ombudsman (FSO) or taking an action in Court.
-If I put off doing so until I submit an appeal to the Independent Appeals Panels, could the Bank use that delay to object to my complaint to the FSO or pursuing a court action?
+- I am thinking of making a complaint to the Financial Services and Pensions Ombudsman (FSPO) or taking an action in Court.
+If I put off doing so until I submit an appeal to the Independent Appeals Panels, could the Bank use that delay to object to my complaint to the FSPO or pursuing a court action?

 - I want to get copies of all records relating to my impacted account(s) - how do I get them?

-Requests for copies of personal data held by us can be made to our Tracker Mortgage Examination Team free of charge by writing to us at Bank of Ireland Tracker Mortgage Examination PO Box 400, Castleisland Co.
-Kerry
+Requests for copies of personal data held by us can be made to our Tracker Mortgage Examination Team free of charge by writing to us at Bank of Ireland Tracker Mortgage Examination PO Box 400, Tralee Co.
+Kerry.

 - Was my account included in the examination?